pacopablo/pacopablo.github.com/src/intro.rst

 When one learns to program, frequently a course is taken, or a book is purchased.
 Generally, these books take one through various programming concepts and require the student to do certain exercises to illustrate a point.
-Unfortunatelly, most of the exercises have the little if anything to do with real-life progamming.
+Unfortunately, most of the exercises have the little if anything to do with real-life programming.

 The goal of this course is to teach programming in Python.
 However, instead of writing little nonsense programs, we will create a full-featured program.